 - Dirty Coward: He falls into this role after Gurgi grows out of it.

 - Drunk with Power: He gets better, once he's Brought Down to Normal again.

 - The Eeyore: As a giant, Glew is miserable, morose, and perpetually unhappy.

 - For Science!: Very little is made of his motives for his experimenting with potions.

-- Grass Is Greener: As a giant, Glew was miserable and could only think of being small again.
-As a dwarf, he only wanted to be tall.
+- Grass Is Greener: As as a young dwarf, Glew only only wanted to be tall.
+As a giant, he was miserable and could only think of being small again.
+After being shrunk down to dwarf-size again, he constantly laments how much better things were when he was a giant.
 Admittedly, his morose giant persona is very different from his prickly dwarf one.

 - It's All About Me: Utterly ruins a plan Taran and the others come up with (that could have saved the day), and then accuses them of being selfish for not thinking of his lost fortune.